limacv/VideoLoop3D/README.md

     --scenedir <dataset_dir>
 ```

+### 7.3 decide config file

+Create your own config file.
+Pay attention to the following configs:
+- ```near_factor``` and ```far_factor```: control the near and far plane of the MPI.
+There is ```close``` and ```far``` parameters automatically computed from the reconstructed point cloud by the llff pose estimation script.
+The final close plane and far plane will be ```near_factor * near``` and ```far_factor * far```, so you can manually tune the near/far plane using the *_factor.
+- ```sparsify_rmfirstlayer```: this config is pretty dirty.
+We find that sometimes in the 1st stage, the view-inconsistency of the input will be baked in some nearest planes.
+So you can choose to manually filter out these planes and how many planes to remove in the tile culling process is controlled by ```sparsify_rmfirstlayer```.
+- ```mpv_frm_num```: this is the frame number to be optimized.
+- ```loss_ref_idx```: when compute the looping loss, we find that setting a large patch size for every view leads to blurry, while a small patch leads to spatial inconsistency.
+Therefore we set a large patch size to only a few "reference" views, which is specified by ```loss_ref_idx```.

 ## Other Notes

 - Implementation details for the looping loss:
     - Pytorch unfold eats lots of GPU memory.
 Since the looping loss is computed for each pixel location, we save the memory by looping through macro_block, which yields same results but lower memory usage.
     - Instead of directly computing the loss between Q and K, we first assemble a retargeted video loop by folding the K<sub>f(i)</sub>.
 We find that this operation greatly reduces the training memory and training time.
+    - We use different patch size for different view, as is illustrated in 7.3.
 - In each iteration, we randomly perturb the camera intrinsic for half pixel (i.e. cx += rand() - 0.5, same for cy).
 We find this can reduce the tiling artifact.
 See the demo [here](https://limacv.github.io/VideoLoopUI/?dataurl=assets/ustfall1_tiling) for adding this perturb and [here](https://limacv.github.io/VideoLoopUI/?dataurl=assets/ustfall1) for without perturb.
 There is still some artifact when render in high resolution (the training is conducted in 640x360).
+- Adaptive learning rate.
+We find that directly optimizing so much parameters, with each iteration only involve small number of parameters will lead to very noisy optimization results.
+This is because the Moment term in the optimizer will keep part of the parameters updating even if it has no gradient.
+We find that scaling the learning rate by the average frequency one parameter will have gradient solves the problem.